Lisbon Greenlights UK Tourists Ahead Of Champions League Final - UrduPoint

 Lisbon Greenlights UK Tourists Ahead Of Champions League Final

-Lisbon, (UrduPoint / Pakistan Point News - 14th May, 2021 ) :British tourists will be able to visit Portugal from Monday after Lisbon lifted restrictions introduced in January to keep the spread of Covid-19 in check, the government said Friday.
+Lisbon, (UrduPoint / Pakistan Point News - 16th May, 2021 ) :British tourists will be able to visit Portugal from Monday, after Lisbon lifted restrictions introduced in January to check the spread of Covid-19, the government said Friday.

-Lisbon's move came after London had placed Portugal on its 'green list' of countries to visit without having to self-isolate on return home.
+Lisbon's move came after London had placed Portugal on its 'green list' of countries to visit without having to self-isolate on returning home.

-Portugal said Britons could visit as long as they could show a negative PCR test result for Covid-19 within 72 hours of their arrival.
+Portugal said Britons could visit as long as they could show a negative PCR test result for Covid-19 at most 72 hours before boarding the plane.

+From Monday extra flights will be put on for tourists, many of them to Faro, the main town in the southern Algarve region and a popular holiday destination, tourism minister Rita Marques told AFP.

+Tourists from Britain are "an important market for Portugal," she added, with two million Brits making the trip in 2019 before the pandemic hit.

 The country is traditionally a top summer destination for British holidaymakers.